wwbgo/tdengine-k8s/README.md

 # tdengine-k8s
 taos,tdengine,docker,k8s

+# TDengine cluster for kubernetes

+# TDengine cluster for docker

 # What is TDengine？

 TDengine is an open-sourced big data platform under [GNU AGPL v3.0](http://www.gnu.org/licenses/agpl-3.0.html), designed and optimized for the Internet of Things (IoT), Connected Cars, Industrial IoT, and IT Infrastructure and Application Monitoring.
 Besides the 10x faster time-series database, it provides caching, stream computing, message queuing and other functionalities to reduce the complexity and cost of development and operation.